 Definition of an influenza outbreak in long-term care (LTC) facilities:

 1. If you suspect an outbreak of influenza-like illness is occurring, please contact local public health , your field epidemiologist, or the Center for Acute Disease Epidemiology (CADE) at 800-362-2736.
-The regional epidemiologist or the CADE staff will help facilitate outbreak investigation and control and enter cases into the outbreak database maintained by CADE staff.
+The field epidemiologist or the CADE staff will help facilitate outbreak investigation and control and enter cases into the outbreak database maintained by CADE staff.

 2. Collect specimens for patients with influenza-like illness, without other apparent cause and submit specimens to the State Hygienic Laboratory at the University of Iowa (SHL)